Discrete Laplace and transition operators over non-Archimedean ordered fields: Preliminaries

 An ordered field $\K$ is \emph{real-closed} if it has no proper algebraic extension to an ordered field, or, equivalently, if the complexification of $\K$ is algebraically closed, or, again equivalently, if every positive element in $\K$ has a square root and every polynomial over $\K$ of odd degree has a root in $\K$ \cite[p.
 38]{DalesHughWoodin}.

 Let $\K$ be a real-closed field.
 Further we need a complexification of $\K$, i.e a field extension $\K(\sqrt{-1})$, which is algebraically closed.
 Let us agree, that we pick up one square root of $-1$ and denote it by $\mathbf i$.
 Then we can consider the automorphism of this field, which maps elements of $\K$ into themselves, and maps $\mathbf i$ to $-\mathbf i$.
 We call this automorphism a \emph{complex conjugation} and we denote it further in text by overlining the element (in the same way as case of usual complex conjugation).
-We denote $\K(\mathbf i)$ by $\K_C$. \begin{definition}\cite{Muranova1} An \emph{(OF-)graph}\footnote{in previous works by author it is called \emph{weighted graph with edge-weights from an ordered field}, here OF comes from ``ordered field'' for the sake of brevity} is a couple $(V, b)$, where $V$ is a set of vertices (i.e. arbitrary set) and $\weight:V\times V\rightarrow \K$ satisfies the following properties: \begin{enumerate} \item $\weight (x,y)\succeq 0$ for any $x,y\in V$, \item $\weight (x,y)=\weight (y,x)$ for any $x,y\in V$, \item $\weight (x,x)= 0$ for any $x\in V$. \end{enumerate} If $\weight (x,y)\ne 0$, we say that there is an \emph{edge} between $x,y$ and write $x\sim y$. \end{definition} The third condition means, that we consider graphs without loops.
-When the filed $\K$ is relevant, we will say \emph{graph over the field $\K$}.
+We denote $\K(\mathbf i)$ by $\K_C$. \begin{definition}\cite{Muranova1} Let $\K$ be an ordered field.
+A \emph{graph (over an oredred field $\K$)} is a couple $(V, b)$, where $V$ is a set of vertices (i.e. arbitrary set) and $\weight:V\times V\rightarrow \K$ satisfies the following properties: \begin{enumerate} \item $\weight (x,y)\succeq 0$ for any $x,y\in V$, \item $\weight (x,y)=\weight (y,x)$ for any $x,y\in V$, \item $\weight (x,x)= 0$ for any $x\in V$. \end{enumerate} If $\weight (x,y)\ne 0$, we say that there is an \emph{edge} between $x,y$ and write $x\sim y$. \end{definition} The third condition means, that we consider graphs without loops.
+When the field $\K$ is relevant, we will say \emph{graph over the field $\K$}.
 Note that if instead of $\K$ we use $\mathbb R$, then we obtain a classical definition of a \emph{weighted graph}.

 The \emph{path} in graph is any sequence of vertices $x_1,x_2,\dots,x_n$ such that